Spring is the best time to lay instant turf

-This is good for a number for a number of reasons.
-It gives a maximum amount of time for the turf to establish before it experiences the heat of summer or the cold of winter - it is always an advantage for a turf to establish itself before experiencing the rigors of these temperature extremes.
-Another advantage is that while there is rain around, it takes the pressure off of you having to intensively water the lawn while it puts some roots in the ground.
+On top of this, there is the added advantage of the extra rain around which takes the pressure off of you having to intensively water the lawn while it establishes.
 When laying turf in hot dry weather, watering is required up to 4 times a day for 3-4 weeks to ensure it doesn't dry out.
 Laying turf in Spring may only require you to water once or twice per day, and that's good news for anyone!